amah001/rshell/README.md

 It can also do input redirection, output redirection, and piping.
 Piping however only works once.

 It is able to change directories and breaks only the command being ran and not Rshell.

+Can also handle the ^C signal just like bash does.

 #ls
 This is my custom version of ls.
 There is no color coding nor output management.